manavsehgal/reactspeedcoding/manuscript/c07-wire-multiple-components.md

 - Redux and Flux (Wf).
 - When to use presentational verses container components (Wc)
 - Reconciliation algorithm and keys for dynamic children (Wk).
-- Strategy for passing component as a property to another component (Wp).

 {pagebreak}